Wrong Platform, Wasted Budget: Here’s the Fix

 How Much Does Paid Advertising Cost?

 If you’re considering investing in paid ads, one of the first questions you’ll have is how much it actually costs.
 The short answer: it depends on your ad spend, the platform you choose, and whether you’re running campaigns yourself or working with an agency.
-At a Glance: Paid Advertising Costs Ad Spend (per month) Management Fee (per account) Retainer Pricing (all inclusive) Under $2.5k $500 Starts at $3k + GST per platform (includes Google, Meta, LinkedIn, etc.) $2.5k – $6k $1,000 $6k – $8k $1,500 $8k – $10k $2,000 $10k+ Custom pricing These are typical management fees and retainers you can expect when working with us.
+At a Glance: Paid Advertising Costs Ad Spend (per month) Management Fee (per account) Retainer Pricing (all inclusive) Under $2.5k $500 Starts at $4k + GST (includes Google, Meta, LinkedIn, etc.) $2.5k – $6k $1,000 $6k – $8k $1,500 $8k – $10k $2,000 $10k+ Custom pricing These are typical management fees and retainers you can expect when working with us.
 Below, we’ll break down what drives these costs, how platforms like Google and Meta differ, and what kind of budget you should set aside.
 Typical Advertising Budgets Monthly budgets for paid ads vary depending on your business size and marketing objectives.
 Here’s a rough breakdown: Not sure what your budget should be?
 We break that down in our blog on setting the right budget for your ad campaigns.
 Keep in mind that results aren’t always immediate.
 If you’re wondering how long it takes to see performance, check out how fast paid ads work.
 CPC vs. CPM: What’s the Difference?
 Two of the most common pricing models in digital advertising are: Want to understand how to measure success under either model?
 Read our article on measuring paid ad performance.
 Average Costs by Platform Every advertising platform has its own pricing model and cost range.
 Here’s a snapshot of what you can expect: What About Agency Fees?
 If you’re not managing your campaigns on your own, you’ll need to budget for agency support.
 Agencies typically charge using one of these pricing structures: Agencies also bring the benefit of strategic guidance, testing, and optimisation.
 But is it better to do it yourself or get help?
 We explore both options in this post.
 Curious about what kind of reporting agencies provide?
 Here’s a deeper look at how agencies report results to clients.
 Ad Spend vs Agency Fees (They’re Not The Same Thing) Ad spend is the money you pay directly to platforms like Meta or Google.
 Agency fees are what you pay for expert strategy, setup, monitoring and optimisation.
 Why it’s important:Some agencies will bundle the two, making it hard to see where your dollars are going.
 That’s like paying for a car without knowing if the petrol is included.
 How to do it right:Keep them separate.
 Track them both.
 Expect ad spend to start at $1,500/month minimum to gain traction.
 Agency fees?
 More on that below.
-Our Service Fees Management Pricing (per account) Retainer Pricing: From $3K+ p/month (not fixed) Our retainers start at $3,000/month, but they’re not one-size-fits-all.
+Our Service Fees Management Pricing (per platform) Retainer Pricing: From 4K+ p/month (not fixed) Our retainers start at $4,000/month, but they’re not one-size-fits-all.
 Costs scale with: How we approach it: More spend = more data = more strategic oversight.
 So a business spending $10K/month on ads needs a different level of care than someone spending $2K.
 We scale our retainer based on impact, platforms and ad spend.
 Some months you might need more testing, others just light optimisation.
 You’re not locked into cookie-cutter packages.
-Our full-service retainer includes: Investment: Retainers start at $3k + GST per month, per platform and require a 3-month commitment.
-Onboarding Fees: What’s Included and Why They’re Necessary Spoiler: No cookie-cutter templates or AI-generated junk here.
+Our full-service retainer includes: Investment: Retainers start at $4k + GST per month, per platform and require a 3-month commitment.
+Onboarding Fees: What’s Included and Why Spoiler: No cookie-cutter templates or AI-generated junk here.
 Before ongoing campaign management begins, most agencies (including us) charge a one-time onboarding fee.
 This ensures your campaigns are built on a solid foundation rather than rushed into launch.
 You get a deeply strategic setup phase designed to maximise ROI before you spend a cent on ads.
 What’s included in onboarding: Why onboarding is important: Think of onboarding as laying the groundwork before building a house.
 Without it, campaigns risk wasted ad spend, poor data tracking, and underwhelming results.
 A proper onboarding means your campaigns launch with clarity, precision, and the highest chance of delivering ROI from day one.
 Throwing money at Meta without prep is like trying to run a marathon in thongs.
 You’ll burn out before you hit the first water station.
 Final Thoughts If you’ve been burned by dodgy agencies or cheap ad managers who boosted a few posts and called it a strategy, we get it.
 But the truth is, paid ads work when the strategy works.
 We won’t waste your time or budget.
 We’ll challenge your assumptions, tighten your funnel, and show you how to make paid media drive actual revenue, not just traffic.
 Ready to Get Serious About Ads?
 Let’s talk numbers, strategy and results.Book a discovery call

 How to Give Your Marketing Agency Access to Your Google, Facebook & Instagram Accounts